-Partitive constructions with ἐκ and ἀπό fall into two general types (Tyler and Evans 2003).
-The first, we call entity partitives, which involve the physical domain.
-They denote inherent relationships between a part and a larger whole.
-Like with origins, these relationships are also reliant upon our shared human experiences.
-These involve an intrinsic relationship between a part and a larger whole: a wheel of cheese and a wedge cut from that wheel.
+Partitive constructions with ἐκ and ἀπό fall into two general types (de Hoop 2003, 184).
+The first, entity partitives, involve the physical domain.
+They denote inherent relationships between a part and a larger whole, based on the metaphor THE OBJECT COMES OUT OF THE SUBSTANCE (Lakoff and Johnson 2003, 73) or alternatively WHOLE ARE ORIGINS (Nikiforidou 1991).
+Like with origins, these relationships are also reliant on shared human experience, involving an intrinsic relationship between a part and a larger whole (e.g., a wheel of cheese and a wedge cut from that wheel).
 The wedge maintains a direct link in its conceptual structure with its whole.
-Entity partitives are closely related to material source constructions and likely function one of the paths by which source extended to partitive.
-And then there are set partitives.
-Set partitives involve collective groups, where an entire collection of independent entities are treated as a whole on the basis of a shared feature, such as physical space (a crowd) or a set of beliefs (the Jews), or an ethnic background (the Greeks).
+Entity partitives are closely related to material source constructions and likely function as one of the paths by which source extends to partitives.
+The second is set partitives.
+Set partitives involve collective groups, where an entire collection of independent entities is treated as a whole on the basis of a shared feature, such as physical space (a crowd) or a set of beliefs (the Jews), or an ethnic background (the Greeks).
 This last set is closely related to origin constructions.
 And it is often difficult to separate them out.

 We find both these types in our data.